-I’m Angela – and it’s great to have you here!
+Hi there – I’m Angela, and it’s great to have you here.

 I’ve always loved exploring new places and meeting new people.
 I’m hoping if you’ve read some of this site and made it this far, you’re the same.

 Over the years I’ve travelled a lot.
 I’ve also faced times in my life where I’ve felt as though my travel dreams were disappearing.
-I know how finding the time, freedom and flexibility to see more of the world can sometimes seem impossible.
+I know how finding the time, freedom and flexibility to see more of the world (near and far) can sometimes seem impossible.

-In addition, when we reach our middle years (I’m in my 50s) it’s not unusual to have had some difficult stuff to deal with in life – or find ourselves with ongoing commitments that keep us tied to one place – when what you really want to do is explore.
+In addition I’m thinking that you, like me, may have had some difficult stuff to deal with in life – or have found yourself with ongoing commitments that keep you tied to one place – when what you really want to do is explore.

-In 2014 I began to question whether I really did need to be working at the same desk in the same office every day, when maybe – just maybe – I could find a way to be anywhere in the world at anytime I chose.
+So I began to question whether I really did need to be sitting at the same desk in the same office every day, when maybe – just maybe – I could find a way to be anywhere in the world at anytime I chose.

-I’ve never looked back!
-I now live in Denmark (originally from the UK), and I now travel for several months at a time rather than all the time.
+Fast forward to 2020: I now live in Denmark (I’m originally from the UK), and I now travel for several months at a time rather than all the time.

-Through travelling – and also meeting new people closer to home – I’ve had life-changing conversations with amazing people I wouldn’t ordinarily meet, and I’ve spent time in places I wouldn’t otherwise reach.
+Through travelling – and also by meeting new people closer to home – I’ve had life-changing conversations with amazing people I wouldn’t ordinarily meet, I’ve spent time in places I wouldn’t otherwise have reached.

-I’ve built up a wonderful international network of friends and contacts.
-I’ve gone from a technophobe to someone who can now run a website – and operate on the move from anywhere.
+I’ve also gone from a technophobe to someone who has now run two businesses online (who knew?) – and can operate on the move from anywhere.

-I’ve created a life on my terms, instead of living a life prescribed by the convention of how we’re supposed to live and work… and I love it.
+I’ve created a life on my terms, instead of living a life prescribed by how we’re ‘supposed to’ live and work… and I love it.